laovapya/Velikiy-Project/Documentation.md

 A list of names of all created objects.
 It is used to select an object for transformations.

     4) Transformations menu
 Used to select and apply the transformations (moving, rotating, scaling) and their axes.
 It is possible to use multiple at once.
-Has a button to delete an object.
+Has a reset button.

 ## Technologies and Frameworks
   1) ImGui for UI